mVentory/MVentory_UI/UIProductsOnSale/README.md

 not distribute the modified material.
 Please, contribute your changes back to the [project on Github](https://github.com/mVentory/MVentory_UI).

-##About the extension

-This small extension allows to display list of products on sale using block.
-Also it allows to display all products on discount via default Magento category view with layer filters.

-## Using

-### Block
+## Displaying discounted products using a block

-Add it via layout XML file of your theme (see _layout_ directory in the theme) or call it in any CMS page/block.
+Use the layout XML file of your theme (see _layout_ directory in the theme) or call it in any CMS page/block.

 The block has 2 parameters:

-* Products count - Number of products to display, by default 6
+* Products count - Number of products to display, 6 by default
-* `cache_lifetime` - Caching time, by default 86400 seconds
+* `cache_lifetime` - Caching time, 86400 (s) by default

 Example for layout XML file: